Mammogram ‘call back’ is no reason to panic

 So, you were bouncing along in mammographic screening bliss, anticipating the coveted “no evidence of cancer” post screening letter in the mail, and then….
-BOOM, something your radiologist found on the image lands you in “breast imaging surveillance.”
+BOOM, something your radiologist found on the image results in a mammogram call back, landing you in “breast imaging surveillance.”

 Your initial reaction: panic, perhaps.
 My advice: Take a deep breath.

-Before making it to the ledge, let’s explore what breast imaging surveillance really means.
+Before making it to the ledge you should know, there’s a lot of mammogram call back reasons.
+Let’s explore what breast imaging surveillance really means.

 What is “breast imaging surveillance?”

 Breast imaging may be done for a variety of reasons.
 Screening imaging – typically a mammogram – is performed on women who have no symptoms based on research that shows it can make a difference in catching early cancers and reducing death from cancers.
 Diagnostic imaging is done when there is a specific symptom or clinical concern – a lump, for example.

 Think of the “breast imaging surveillance” the same way as you would the patrol of a security guard at a mall, on alert and watching for an event that is unlikely to occur.
 It means that the radiologist has seen something on the image that merits more focused assessment.